deadpixi/contracts/README.rst

     >>> add_to_database("Marvin")
     >>> add_to_database("Marvin")
     Traceback (most recent call last):
-    AssertionError: `name` must not already be in the database
+    PreconditionError: `name` must not already be in the database
     >>> add_to_database("Rob")
     Traceback (most recent call last):
-    AssertionError: the normalized version of the name must be added to the database
+    PostconditionError: the normalized version of the name must be added to the database

 All of the various calling conventions of Python are supported: